Kjelll/Portfolio/AoE/AoE_doc.md

 <img src="/AoE/espringal2.png" alt="Espringal 2" width="300"/>

-- higher range than scorpions

-- good in defense

-- could also deal more bonus damage to buildings than scorpion bolts
+Bad mobility as a tradeoff with higher range and more bonus damage to buildings than scorpion.

-It could also feature a less than 360 degree shooting angle after setting up, if that provides interesting gameplay, but that would require a lot more design work.
+Could also feature a less than 360 degree shooting angle after setting up, if that provides interesting gameplay, but that would require a lot more design work.

 Since it is mentioned in De Re Militari, most fitting to Byzantium and other civs inheriting Roman military technology, like the Italians, Venice or Franks. https://en.wikipedia.org/wiki/De_re_militari